San Fernando, Pampanga: Religions

 The Roman Catholicism is the majority religion in the city; 80% of the population profess it.
-The city is under the Roman Catholic Archdiocese of San Fernando headed by Florentino Lavarias.
-Other religion includes Protestantism and Independent Christianity.
+The city is under the Roman Catholic Archdiocese of San Fernando headed by Archbishop Florentino Lavarias since October 27, 2014.
+Other religion includes Protestantism and Independent Christianity.The Iglesia Ni Cristo is the largest minority with 4-5% adherence.
 Islam is also evident in the city.
 The seat of the Archdiocese of San Fernando is located in the city, the Metropolitan Cathedral of San Fernando.

 Economy

 Being at the heart of the province, the city of San Fernando is home to 2 public markets, 39 banks, 48 lending institutions (investors), 38 pawnshops, 17 gasoline stations, 3 cinemas, 39 public and private schools, 7 hospitals, 13 dental offices, 9 hotels, 28 drug stores, 7 discos, 6 foreign exchange firms, 15 garment factories, 24 groceries, 7 supermarkets, 42 insurance companies, 16 security agencies and 70 restaurants.
 As the provincial capital of Pampanga, San Fernando also hosts regional offices of major Philippine government offices.

 SM City Pampanga, the first SM mall in Central Luzon, is a large shopping mall owned by SM Supermalls.
 SM also has two other malls: SM City San Fernando Downtown, along Consunji Street in the downtown; and SM City Telabastagan, along MacArthur Highway in barangay Telabastagan.